Are Liver Shots Legal in Boxing? | Easily Explained

 Are Liver Shots Legal in Boxing?

 Liver shots are absolutely legal for a boxer to throw at an opponent.
 The liver is protected by the ribs, so it's not an easy strike to land.
-It takes a tremendous amount of timing and skill.
-However, once a liver shot lands, it's almost a guarantee that the opponent will collapse, as it is a knock out blow.
+It takes a tremendous amount of time and skill.
+However, once a liver shot lands, it's almost a guarantee that the opponent will collapse, as it is a knockout blow.

 Some people wonder why the liver shot is legal but the kidney shot isn't.
 The reason for that is simple.